13 Breads for Sandwiches

 a loaf of pink-tinked purple sweet potato sourdough with three slices and a bread knife.

-Other great breads for sandwiches
+Other types of breads for sandwiches

 There are some obvious choices for sandwiches not included here.
 I’ve made baguettes at home but have been disappointed in the taste compared to bakery baguettes.
 English muffins and bagels make great breakfast sandwiches.
+Or you can even use a waffle – these peanut butter waffles make amazing peanut butter and jelly sandwiches!

-What’s next
+What’s next?

 2 Comments